 An extensive knowledge of Nepal's history is necessary to comprehend the political processes within the country.
 Historians distinguish four primary categories of Nepal's political history.
 Ancient, Medieval, Modern, and Postmodern are the four periods in question.
-Based on the dynasties that governed Nepal at different points in time, these as the Gopal, Mahispala, Kirata, Licchavi, Videha, and Shakya dynasties.
+Based on the dynasties that governed Nepal at different points in time, these periods are further separated into several categories.
+Six dynasties ruled Nepal in its ancient history.
+They are known as the Gopal, Mahispala, Kirata, Licchavi, Videha, and Shakya dynasties.
 In a similar vein, Nepal was first split into three states during its medieval history.
 These were Doya State, Malla State in the Kathmandu Valley, and Khas Malla State in Western Nepal.
 They were then split up further into the eastern Nepalese states of Baise, Chaubise, and Sen. Similarly, two dynasties ruled over Nepal during the modern era.
 They were the Rana and Shah dynasties.
 The King, the head of state of the Shah Dynasty, the Nepali Congress Political Party, and the Communist Party Nepal, Marxist and Leninist (CPN UML) formed the first coalition that controlled Nepal throughout the post-modern era.
 Later, after gaining independence, Nepal was mostly governed by three political parties.
 The Maoist Party, the CPN (UML), and the Nepali Congress are the political parties (Kafle, Dhungel, & Ghimire, 2018).
 The study illustrates Nepal's theme history as well as associated political contradictions.
 These political parties bear both the responsibility and the credit for political progress.